npm package discovery and stats viewer.

 • Event Templates: Provides templates for common events like squirrel setup events, auto update events and IPC events.

-• Packaging: Packages your frontend and backend webpack bundles into single electron package.
+• Packaging: Packages your frontend and backend webpack bundles into an electron package.

-• Making: Makes your frontend and backend webpack bundles into single executable.
+• Making: Makes your frontend and backend webpack bundles into single standalone executable.

 Getting Started